Ephemerish/Codewars-Solution/readme.md

 ## Codewars-Solution
-This is My Codewars solutions with there 2 best rated practices
+Welcome to my collection of Codewars solutions!
+I have included the two highest-rated practices here to browse and learn from.

-Here is my codewars homepage: https://github.com/Ephemerish.
+Here is my codewars homepage: https://www.codewars.com/users/Ephemeridesh

 ## Lists